-- (A) This amount is required to be recorded as OTTI through earnings.
+- (A) This amount is required to be recorded through earnings.
 In measuring the portion of credit losses, New Residential estimates the expected cash flow for each of the securities.
-This evaluation includes a review of the credit status and the performance of the collateral supporting those securities, including the credit of the issuer, key terms of the securities and the effect of local, industry and broader economic trends.
-Significant inputs in estimating the cash flows include New Residential's expectations of prepayment rates, default rates and loss severities.
-Credit losses are measured as the decline in the present value of the expected future cash flows discounted at the investment's effective interest rate. - (B) This amount represents unrealized losses on securities that are due to non-credit factors and recorded through other comprehensive income. - (C) A portion of securities New Residential intends to sell have a fair value equal to their amortized cost basis after impairment, and, therefore do not have unrealized losses reflected in other comprehensive income as of December 31, 2019. - (D) New Residential may, at times, be more likely than not to be required to sell certain securities for liquidity purposes.
+This evaluation included a review of the credit status and the performance of the collateral supporting those securities, including the credit of the issuer, key terms of the securities and the effect of local, industry and broader economic trends.
+Significant inputs in estimating the cash flows included New Residential's expectations of prepayment rates, default rates and loss severities.
+Credit losses were measured as the decline in the present value of the expected future cash flows discounted at the security's effective interest rate. - (B) This amount represents unrealized losses on securities that are due to non-credit factors and recorded through other comprehensive income. - (C) New Residential may, at times, be more likely than not to be required to sell certain securities for liquidity purposes.
 While the amount of the securities to be sold may be an estimate, and the securities to be sold have not yet been identified, New Residential must make its best estimate, which is subject to significant judgment regarding future events, and may differ materially from actual future sales.